happyloa/Site-Add-on-Watchdog/readme.txt

 The development repository is available on GitHub: https://github.com/happyloa/Site-Add-on-Watchdog.
 Clone it locally to review the source or run the test suite.

 == Changelog ==

+= 1.7.4 =
+* Fix admin risk table rendering by loading the correct Risk model in the template.
+* Bump plugin metadata and Version constant to 1.7.4.

 = 1.7.3 =
 * Normalize risk vulnerability payloads to avoid fatal errors on new installs.